 For volume licensing for large organizations, please contact us at CoMotion at email@example.com.

-This license allows registered members of the National Society of Genetic Counselors (NSGC) free trial access to the TERIS database for 15 days.
-An attestation to membership is required.
+This license allows registrants with valid invitation codes or registered members of the National Society of Genetic Counselors (NSGC) free trial access to the TERIS database for 15 days.
+An attestation to each individual's eligibility along with an invitation code, if applicable, is required.